mosaicnetworks/monetd/docs/overview.rst

 **monetd** is the server process that connects to other nodes, participates in the consensus algorithm, and maintains its own copy of the application state.
-Additionaly, the **giverny** program facilitates the creation of local monetd networks for testing purposes.
+Additionaly, the **giverny** program facilitates the creation of local Monet Toolchain networks for testing purposes.
 We don't expect most people to use **giverny** as it is mostly a development tool.

-**monetd** and **giverny** are written in Go, and reside in the same git repository because they share a large chunk of code.
+**monetd** and **giverny** are written in Go, and reside in the same git repository because they share significant source code.
 Please follow the :ref:`installation instructions<install_rst>` to get started.

 monetcli
 ~~~~~~~~

-**monetcli** is the client-side program that interacts with a running monetd
+**monetcli** is the client-side program that interacts with a running Monet
-node, and enables users to make transfers, query accounts, deploy and call
+Toolchain node, and enables users to make transfers, query accounts, deploy and
-smart-contracts, or participate in the PoA governance mechanism. **monetcli**
+call smart-contracts, or participate in the PoA governance mechanism.
-is a Node.js project.
-It can be installed easily with ``npm install -g
+``monetcli`` is a `Node.js <https://nodejs.org/>`__ project.
+It can be installed easily with ``npm
-monetcli``.
+install -g monetcli``.

 Accounts
 --------